Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 **Success (`data`):** the transaction summary (same shape as transactions list, `status: Pending` typically — settled later via webhook).

+**Amount rules (RIV-PAY-003):** server enforces, regardless of any client-side check.
+- Min: ₦100
+- Max single transfer: ₦5,000,000
+- Validation errors: `"Amount must be a positive number."`, `"Minimum transfer is ₦100.00."`, `"Maximum single transfer is ₦5,000,000.00."`

+**Narration (PAY-SYS-03):** sanitized on the server — HTML tags, script/style blocks, dangerous URL schemes (`javascript:`, `data:`), and event handlers are stripped before the value is stored or sent to Anchor.
+Max 300 chars after sanitization.

 **Common failures (all friendly):**
 - `Please enter your 4-digit transaction PIN.` (validation)
 - `Transaction PIN is not set.
 Set your PIN before making transfers.`
-- `Incorrect transaction PIN.`
+- `Incorrect transaction PIN.
+N attempts remaining.` (RIV-PAY-004 — counter is user-level, 10-min window)
+- `Transfer locked after 3 incorrect PIN attempts.
+Please reset your PIN to continue.` (this transfer reference is now locked for 1 hour — FE should route the user to `/transaction-pin/forgot`)
+- `This transfer is locked because of too many incorrect PIN attempts.
+Please reset your PIN to continue.` (same reference re-attempted after lockout)
 - `Insufficient balance.`
 - `The transfer couldn't be completed.
 Please try again in a moment.` (Anchor-side failure)
 - `Transfer already submitted.` (you reused an idempotencyKey)

+**Idempotency + concurrency (PAY-SYS-01 / PAY-SYS-02):**
-**Idempotency:** ALWAYS generate a fresh `idempotencyKey` (UUID) when the user lands on the review screen.
+- ALWAYS generate a fresh `idempotencyKey` (UUID) when the user lands on the review screen.
 Reuse it for retries of the same logical submission.
-Server returns the existing transaction if the key matches an earlier call — never double-sends.
+- Server returns the existing transaction if the key matches an earlier call — never double-sends.
+- The whole balance-check + Anchor-call + deduct sequence runs in a serializable PostgreSQL transaction with a row lock on the account; concurrent transfers from the same SME account serialize.
+There's nothing for the FE to do about this — just be aware that a parallel transfer attempt may briefly block instead of failing.
+- A transfer in Pending state for **more than 10 minutes** is auto-cancelled by a background sweeper (Status flips to `Failed`, error code `pending_expired`).
+If your retry lands after this, treat it as a fresh transfer with a new idempotency key.

+**Rate limit:** `5 requests / minute / user`.
+Exceeded → `429`.

+**Audit (PAY-SYS-05):** every PIN attempt (success or fail), transfer creation, and transfer completion is written to `paymentAuditLogs`.
+Account numbers are masked, PIN values are NEVER stored.
+Transparent to the FE.

 ---